PinataCloud/Pinata-SDK/README.md

 * cidVerson (optional) - The [CID version](https://github.com/multiformats/cid#versions) IPFS will use when creating a hash for your content.
 Valid options are:
   * `0` - CIDv0
   * `1` - CIDv1
+* wrapWithDirectory (optional) - Tells IPFS to wrap your content in a directory to preserve the content's original name.
+See [this blog post](https://flyingzumwalt.gitbooks.io/decentralized-web-primer/content/files-on-ipfs/lessons/wrap-directories-around-content.html) for more details on what this does.
+Valid options are:
+  * `true`
+  * `false`

 ##### Example pinataOptions object